US STOCKS-Wall St sinks as yuan slide inflames U.S.-China trade dispute

 The Dow Jones Industrial Average fell 767.27 points, or 2.9%, to 25,717.74, the S&P 500 lost 87.31 points, or 2.98%, to 2,844.74 and the Nasdaq Composite dropped 278.03 points, or 3.47%, to 7,726.04.

-The Cboe Volatility Index, an options-based gauge of investor anxiety, rose 6.98 points to 24.59, its highest in about seven months.
+The Cboe Volatility Index, or VIX, an options-based gauge of investor anxiety, rose 6.98 points to 24.59, its highest in about seven months.

-No. 1 U.S. meat processor Tyson Foods Inc was one bright spot.
-Its shares rose 5.1% after the company beat quarterly profit estimates.
+No. 1 U.S. meat processor Tyson Foods Inc provided a bright spot as its shares rose 5.1% after the company beat quarterly profit estimates.

 Declining issues outnumbered advancing ones on the NYSE by a 6.36-to-1 ratio; on Nasdaq, a 6.46-to-1 ratio favored decliners.